 About the various exotic terms in this score; "Ananda" is a Sanskrit word roughly meaning "bliss", and is Eric's spiritual name.
 The first movement's title is a Hindu mantra frequently used by devotees of Krishna, and translates as "homage to the blessed son of Vasudeva".
-The last movement is an expansion of the one-minute finale of the IIth Sonata for Solo Violin, first performed by Eric, which originally was in a set of 64 movements from 1979 related to the changes of the I Ching.
-Hence the Taoist pun on "hoedown", and the Transfiguration from its former version.
+The last movement is an expansion of the one-minute finale of the 10th Sonata for Solo Violin, first performed by Eric, which originally was in a set of 64 movements from 1979 related to the changes of the I Ching.
+Hence the Taoist pun on "hoe-down", and the Transfiguration from its former version.
 The deep inner meaning of "Hayseedic" is best left for others to elucidate.

 Naturally enough, this work is dedicated to Ananda-Eric Pritchard in deep appreciation for his friendship and high degree of dedication to musical and spiritual ideals.
 The solo violin in the score has his bowings, while the solo extracted part has his bow directions and fingerings.
-I have simplified the earlier piano transcription, but the pianist may still find some notes expendable.